DeFacto-UW/DeMark/README.md

 ## 5 Reporting Bugs

-If you find any bugs in our plugin, please submit an issue to our GitHub page:https://github.com/DeFacto-UW/DeMark/issueswith the following information:
+If you find any bugs in our plugin, please submit an issue to our GitHub page:https://github.com/DeFacto-UW/DeMark/issues with the following information:

 - IntelliJ Version located by going to **Help|About**.
 - A brief description of the bug.